AndrewEC/ContrastCalculator/README.markdown

 * JNA for native window manipulation on the Windows OS
 * WebLaF look and feel for Java swing GUI

 The executable version of the program was created using launch4j.
-The launch4j configuration file can be found in the build directory.
-Though it currently uses absolute paths.
+The launch4j configuration file can be found in the build directory but they use absolute paths.

+This project was created using Eclipse for Java Developers - Luna M6 Release (4.4.0M6)

 Project Designer: Andrew Cumming